Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Conclusions

 \section{Conclusions}

 Extracting the properties of GW sources requires accurate waveform templates that can be compared to detector data.
 NR provides the most precise way to obtain such templates and it is often the only way.
-Computing GW strain waveforms from $\psi_4$ outputted by NR simulations that can be compared to the strain detector data is a non-trivial process subject to well-known systematics.
+Computing GW strain waveforms from $\psi_4$ outputted by NR simulations that can be compared to the strain detector data is a non-trivial process subject to well-known systematics that can impact the physical interpretation of the source.
 Moreover, easing these errors is a rather artisan process subject to human choices that are not always obvious or even well-motivated depending on the considered type of source.
+This is particularly problematic for some of the most astrophysically interesting sources LIGO and Virgo are starting to observe, like precessing mergers \cite{GWTC3,Hannam_nature_precession}, or may observe in the future observing runs, like eccentric mergers or dynamical captures, for which there is no monotonic relation between GW frequency and time.
+We note that, even in cases where such relation exists, typical systematic errors of $\sim 1\%$ in amplitude will always exist.
+Moreover, these are in practice impossible to know because the true waveform is not known \cite{Pollney_Reissweig}.
 By taking second-order finite differences on the detector strain data, we have presented a data analysis framework that allows to directly compare GW data to $\psi_4$, removing the need to extract the GW strain from numerical simulations and the associated systematic errors.
 We have shown that our framework is equivalent to the traditional strain one modulo the potential systematic errors present in the strain waveforms.
-Therefore, given that $\Psi_4$-waveforms have one less layer of systematic errors than strain ones, classical strain analyses will, at best, be as faithful as $\Psi_4$-based ones.
-As an application of our framework to real data analysis, we have repeated our previous study comparing GW190521 to numerically simulated strain waveforms from Proca star mergers presented in Ref.~\cite{Bustillo:2021proca1}, but using the direct $\psi_4$ outputted by our numerical simulations.
-We obtain results completely consistent with the original ones.
-In a separate work \cite{psi4_obs}, we use this new formalism to compare four high-mass events from LIGO-Virgo to an extended catalogue of 759 simulations of head-on mergers of Proca stars. \\
+Therefore, given that $\Psi_4$-waveforms have one less layer of systematic errors than strain ones, classical strain analyses will, at best, be as faithful as $\Psi_4$-based ones.\\

+As a demonstration of our framework in real data analysis, we have first repeated our previous study comparing GW190521 to numerically simulated strain waveforms from Proca star mergers presented in Ref.~\cite{Bustillo:2021proca1}, but using the direct $\Psi_4$ outputted by our numerical simulations.
+We obtain results completely consistent with the original ones, which is indicative that our strain waveforms best-fitting GW190521 suffered, at most, from mild integration errors that did not impact our original analysis.
+Second, we have analysed the high-mass trigger S200114f using an enhanced catalog of Proca-star merger simulations reported in \cite{psi4_observations}.
+In this case, we find that the usage of strain waveforms -- affected by integration errors -- has a huge impact in the interpretation of this signal, yielding conclusions that differ dramatically with respect to those obtained by using error-free $\Psi_4$ waveforms. \\